AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 ## Start your journey toward renewing your certification

-Your certification is valid for two years from when you pass.
-We recommend taking the newer version, when possible, because it covers newer product capabilities.
-You also have the option of renewing your current certification before it expires.
+When you pass a certification exam, your certification is valid for two years.

 We're happy to announce that you are now able to renew your certification via a new, no-cost format.
 It involves using on-demand Adobe Experience League courses and tutorials—simply complete three activities to renew your certification at no cost.
-You must renew your certification before your certification expires, otherwise, you will need to take the full exam to become certified again.
+You must renew before your certification expires, or you will need to take the full exam to become certified again.

 If you are currently certified (not expired) in:

-* Adobe Experience Manager Expert (in Assets Developer
+* Adobe Experience Manager Assets Developer expert
-* Dev/Ops Engineer
+* Adobe Experience Manager Dev/Ops Engineer expert
+* Adobe Experience Manager Forms Developer expert
+* Adobe Experience Manager Sites Developer expert
-* Forms Developer, Sites Developer and Sites Business Practitioner
+* Adobe Experience Manager Sites Business Practitioner expert
-* Adobe Experience Manager Master
+* Adobe Experience Manager Architect master

-This is the renewal path for YOU!
+...this is the renewal path for YOU!

 ![Certification Expert Badge](/help/certifications/assets/expert-badge-small.png) ![Certification Master Badge](/help/certifications/assets/master-badge-small.png)